 The missionaries and pastors who worked with our team were very excited by the ministry.
 Evangelicals are not well thought of in the predominantly Eastern Orthodox culture, and our presence doing a technical ministry served to improve the reputation of the churches.
 We continued to establish strong relationships with both the missionaries and the pastors in the area and look forward to future ministry opportunities.

 Opportunities to serve are not limited to areas directly related to a student's major.
-Many engineering students participate in other short-term missions projects organized through the Christian ministries division of Cedarville University.
+Many engineering students participate in other short-term missions projects organized through the Global Outreach division at Cedarville University.
 These projects literally span the globe and provide a world of opportunities.
 Several of our engineering graduates have even spent time in China teaching.